Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 - AKS API Server Authorized IP Ranges
 - Azure Standard Load Balancer Outbound rules

-## Do you want to lock down ingress traffic?
+## Do you want to lock down ingress traffic ?

-Objective:
+Objectives:

 - Decide on the path of incoming traffic
 - Decide on if and how you want to encrypt incoming traffic
 - Decide if an azure managed service should be used for ingress